CECN CU Boulder OReilly

 In your presentation to the class, you are expected to have substantive, if not final, results to discuss.
 Presentations should clearly motivate the psychological issue or phenomenon and your approach to it, in addition to a summary of the methods and results.

 A final paper describing your project is due on the last day of classes.
-This paper should be 10-15 pages (double spaced), and should be in standard APA format, with a concise introduction to the psychological issue or phenomenon, a justification of your general approach to modeling it, methods, results, and a concluding discussion (about the significance of your results, what you might do to improve your model, etc.).
+This paper should be around 5 pages single-spaced (precise page count not important -- just a rough guide -- important thing is addressing all the key elements), and should be in a basic APA-like format, with a concise introduction to the psychological / neural / computational issue or phenomenon and a justification of your general approach to modeling it, methods (how you constructed or modified your model, what manipulations you performed and why), results (what you found in terms of the relevant measures of model function, including averages over multiple runs of the model as they can be somewhat random on any given run), and a concluding discussion (about the significance of your results, what you might do to improve your model, etc.).
+You do not need to include an abstract.
 Network diagrams and graphs of significant results should be included.
 However, do not include excessive or redundant figures; the text should provide a clear interpretation and justification of all figures.
 NOTE: For each day that the final paper is late, 5% will be deducted from your final paper grade.

 Project Topic and Approach Guidelines